DustinZH/UserMonitorSystem/README.md

 # state decoder server
 This decoder server was created by Zhenghao Dong.
 The geolocation data is provided by Vistar Media.
+The key point to solve the puzzle is that how can we convert real-world problem to math problem.
+My idea is that how can we check the test point is in a complext polygon.
+That's what I need solve.
 I have designed three algorithm to parse the geolocation data(lontitude,latitude) to state name in USA.
 In this semester, I am studying nodejs+express.
 So I use them as the web server framework.